ajs17/ajsmith/content/articles/quaddress-intro/index.md

 {{< embed-fiddle "//jsfiddle.net/asmith607/c4pyzgaq/468/embed/result,js,html,css/" >}}

 I believe that in most cases, two divisions are ideal to approximate locations and resolve quaddresses quickly.
-Three divisions is still manageable, but beyond that, resolving quaddresses starts becoming challenging and inefficient for human consumers.
+Three divisions is still manageable, but beyond that, resolving quaddresses starts becoming challenging and inefficient for human actors.